Supporting neurodivergent family members to manage their time

 Firstly, if there is a co-occurring condition like ADHD with Autism, you will often see a number of different presentations.

-Specifically, autistic people often have difficulties with executive functioning, which describes the skills that allow us the capacity to plan ahead and meet goals, display self-control, follow multiple-step directions even when interrupted, and stay focused despite distractions, among others.
+Specifically, neurodivergent people often have difficulties with executive functioning, which describes the skills that allow us the capacity to plan ahead and meet goals, display self-control, follow multiple-step directions even when interrupted, and stay focused despite distractions, among others.

 As a parent we would use various tools from social stories to help the child or young person understand what’s ahead and behaviour expectations, so there are no surprises.
 The use of visual planners is also critical for a number of young autistic or neurodiverse children, teens and adults.
 For the younger children, visual planners can include fun ‘icons’ that relate to the child’s special interests and they can also include timers, particularly when tasks need to be completed by a specific time.
 Reward charts are often used to provide incentives for older children.